-The psychological discomfort during PAWS may tempt you to cope with alcohol.
+These may tempt you to cope with alcohol.

 Lack of Support

-- Supportive relationships with loved ones.
+- Supportive relationships with loved ones

-- Recovery groups like SMART Recovery or 12-step-based Alcoholics Anonymous.
+- Recovery groups like SMART Recovery or 12-step-based Alcoholics Anonymous

-- Continued care like individual therapy, group therapy, family therapy, and psychiatry appointments for medication management.
+- Continued care like individual therapy, group therapy, family therapy, and psychiatry appointments for medication management

-- Involvement in alumni programs from the alcohol rehab you attended.
+- Involvement in alumni programs from the alcohol rehab you attended

 Co-Occurring Mental Health Disorders

 People with co-occurring mental health disorders are at higher risk for alcohol relapse.
 Untreated or undertreated mental illness symptoms are one of the underlying issues that can lead to substance abuse in the first place.
-Common co-occurring disorders with drug and alcohol abuse include:
+Common co-occurring disorders with drug and alcohol abuse are:

 - Bipolar disorder